-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
 Keen home owners can get off the hook a little early.
-The law pledges that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.
+The law promises that, upon request of the homeowner, the PMI must be dropped when the principal amount equals just 80 percent.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a tough thing to know.
-As appraisers, it's our job to recognize the market dynamics of our area.
+The hardest thing for many homeowners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can certainly help.
+It is an appraiser's job to recognize the market dynamics of their area.
 At Associate Appraisers of America, we know when property values have risen or declined.
-We're masters at identifying value trends in Seal Beach, Orange County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will most often remove the PMI with little trouble.
-At that time, the home owner can delight in the savings from that point on.
+We're masters at determining value trends in Seal Beach, Orange County and surrounding areas.
+When faced with data from an appraiser, the mortgage company will most often remove the PMI with little effort.
+At which time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: